adaorachi/Grooveit_capstone/README.md

 ## Future Features

-- Work on front-end reponsiveness.
+- Work on front-end responsiveness.

 ## Learn More